docker/docs/get-started/part3.md

 ![Hello World in browser](images/app80-in-browser.png)

-Either way, you'll see the container ID change, demonstrating the load-balancing; with each request, one of the 5 tasks is chosen, in a round-robin fashion, to respond.
+Either way, the container ID changes, demonstrating the load-balancing; with each request, one of the 5 tasks is chosen, in a round-robin fashion, to respond.
 The container IDs matches your output from the previous command (`docker container ls -q`).